fhoces/DD_MW/README.md

 ## To do's:
-- [ ] write everything in short functions      DONE
+- [x] write everything in short functions
-- [ ] describe each function in detail         DONE
+- [x] describe each function in detail
-- [ ] Add checkpoint                           SEMI-DONE
+- [x] Add checkpoint
 - [ ] push rawdata to dataverse
 - [ ] sort rawdata, data, guesswork
 - [ ] clean DD and add more detail